datafold/data_diff_demo/README.md

 Our team at [Datafold](https://datafold.com/) built this extension to help data teams move faster and with more confidence when shipping data.
 We hope you find it useful!

-TODO: add a link to the blog post

 ### Let's get started!

 TODO: add loom video